Germany Student Visa Guide

 Financial proof requirements

-At specific steps, you will need to sign up for external services.
-These are the ones your checklist points to, all carefully selected based on real applicant experience.
+At specific steps you will need to sign up for external services.
+These are carefully selected based on real applicant experience.

 🏠